TheWilley/sURLs/README.md

-# sURLs - Simple URL shortener
+# sURLs - Simple URL Shortener

 A simple URL shortener written in Next.js and Postgres.